chilya-coder/dsa-notes/README.md

 ## 📁 `/patterns/`

 The **Strategic Layer**.
-Contains the "when", "why" and "how".
+Source of WIKIs.
+Contains the "when" and "why".
 Distributed into dedicated folders by topics.

 ## 📁 `/problems/`